BLOG

 5 min

-What Is a Customer Zero Program?
+What is a Customer Zero Program?

 What is the meaning of Customer Zero?
 A Customer Zero program is where an organization becomes the first and best customer of their own products and services.
 Learn how LeadIQ launched our Customer Zero initiative.